csavage4/csavage4/README.md

 ### I'm a rising junior at Brown University studying Math and CS

 ### 📚 - Selected Coursework: Abstract Algebra, Complex Analysis, Differential Equations, Computer Systems, Software Engineering
-### 😄 - Pronouns: he/him/his
-### 🔭 - Work: This summer, I'll be a Software Engineering Intern at CME Group in Chicago, IL researching multithreading model for low-latency network.
+### 🔭 - Work -  This summer, I'll be a Software Engineering Intern at CME Group in Chicago, IL researching multithreading model for low-latency network.
 I was previously a TA for CSCI 0150: Introduction to Object-Oriented Programming, taught by Andy van Dam.
+### 😄 - Pronouns -  he/him/his

 <!--
 **csavage4/csavage4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.